The NACA Program: What it is and how it works

 What credit score is needed for NACA?

-The NACA mortgage program doesn’t have minimum credit score requirements, so you may qualify with bad credit.
+The NACA program doesn’t have minimum credit score requirements, so you may qualify with bad credit.
 However, the program does review your payment history.
 To qualify, you must make on-time debt payments (including rent) for at least 12 consecutive months prior to qualifying.

 How long does it take to buy a house with NACA?

 Once you have a signed purchase agreement, NACA says its mortgage process takes 28 days from “contract to close.”
-However, the full home buying process from start to finish takes longer.
+However, the full home-buying process from start to finish takes longer.
 Sometimes it can take a borrower about three months to get NACA-qualified.
 Once you have it, NACA approval is valid for six months.
 If you don’t buy a home within this timeframe, you must re-qualify.

 Do you have to be a first-time homebuyer with NACA?

 You don’t have to be a first-time homebuyer to use the NACA purchase program.
-Keep in mind, though, you cannot own any other properties at the time of closing.
+Keep in mind, though, that you cannot own any other properties at the time of closing.
 Also, anyone living in a property purchased with a NACA mortgage can’t have ownership interest in another property.

 What banks does NACA work with?